Mary Jane Ross: Marriage and family life

 In 1846, Ross married her first cousin, the future principal Chief of the Cherokee Nation, William Potter Ross.
-Together, they had nine children: William Dayton Ross (24 Nov, 1848); Lewis Ross (19 Apr, 1852 - died age 11 months); Martha Candiss Ross (28 Oct, 1853); Emma Lincoln Ross (7 Feb, 1854); Cora Ross (13 Nov, 1856); George Murrell Ross (25 Sep, 1859 - died age 11 months); Mary "Mamie" Ross (6 Sep, 1863); Hubbard Ross (18 Jul, 1867); and Phillip S. Ross (12 Feb, 1870).
+Together, they had nine children.
 In "The Life and Times of Honorable William P. Ross of the Cherokee Nation", for which Mary was the editor and a contributing author, she writes of their marriage and honeymoon, noting the romance of their honeymoon trip.
-"He was married in 1846 to Miss Mollie [Mary Jane] Ross by the Rev. John Page, a young Choctaw Methodist preacher.
+He was married in 1846 to Miss Mollie [Mary Jane] Ross by the Rev. John Page, a young Choctaw Methodist preacher.
 He and his bride then visited Frozen Rock, the refined and romantic home of his relative, Hon.
 W.S.
-Coody."Ross and Hon.
+Coody.Ross and Hon.
 William Potter Ross remained married for the rest of their lives.
 In W.P.
 Ross' biography, Mary Jane makes a point to highlight how beloved he was to friends, family, and the wider Cherokee Nation.
 She made the editorial decision to include transcriptions of personal letters of condolence that were sent to her on his passing.
 These small personal touches stand in contrast to the administrative details of his biography.

 Hunter's Home

 Much of the Ross family history is bound up in the plantation mansion known as the Murrell Home or Hunter's Home in Park Hill, near Tahlequah, Oklahoma in the Cherokee Nation.
 The home was built between 1843 and 1845 by George M. Murrell, Ross's brother-in-law.
 It is now the last antebellum plantation remaining in Oklahoma, the rest having been burned or destroyed during the Civil War.
 The parlor of the Murrell home contains an 1840s piano that belonged to Ross.
 A portrait of Ross hangs in the center of the West Bedroom where she gave birth to her son, Hubbard Ross (18 Jul, 1867).

 During the War, the area surrounding Hunter's Home was frequently raided by forces loyal to both the Union and Confederacy.
-When war broke out, George M. Murrell and his family left the home and went east where George served in the Confederate Army - likely the reason the Rebel raiders did not burn the home to the ground.
+When war broke out, George M. Murrell and his family left the home and went east where George served in the Confederate Army – likely the reason the Rebel raiders did not burn the home to the ground.
 Ross hid archives of the Cherokee Nation in the basement walls of the home.

 Ross wrote to her friend, Sarah, of the brutality of the war near Park Hill.